mbeddr/mps-platform-docs/src/doc/docs/patterns/ui_patterns.md

 - ui
 ---

-# UI Patterns and Anti patterns
+# UI Patterns and Anti Patterns

 Go through your editors and check the following list.